MooersLab/annotatedBibliography/README.md

 Bibtool is distributed with LaTeX.

-Manually add annote fields to the AnnoBibMyBDA.bib file and enter your annotations there if you have not done so already.
+Manually add annote fields to the AnnoBibMyBDA.bib file and enter your annotations.
-Or, if you are more disciplined, you can add the annote fields in global.bib and repeat the extraction of the cited entries when you are finished.
+Or, if you are more disciplined, you can add the annote fields in a global.bib file and repeat the extraction of the cited entries when you are finished.
-All of the entries in `cited.bib` will be used to make the annotated bibliography regardless of the presence or absence of the annote field.
+All entries in `cited.bib` will be used to make the annotated bibliography regardless of the presence or absence of the annote field.

 I store these files in a *annotatedBibliography* subfolder in my writing project's folder.
 These files work on Overleaf, too.